mbforbes/website-3/posts/garage/speeding-up-my-website.md

     - But now the page is broken because they have dependencies!
 E.g., one script has to depend on others to load first.

     - Can switch these to `defer`.
 This is very tempting.
 Then, the scripts run after the document is parsed, but before `DOMContentLoaded` is fired.
 This means that the page becomes interactive early---much before 5.41s---but the `DOMContentLoaded` time goes back up to 5.41s.
 This would mostly solve the problem, but it would make measuring speed more difficult, as then there would be no obvious number for when the page is ready.
-Furthermore, it seems that there are potentially problems w/ [Firefox not executing fully in-order](https://stackoverflow.com/questions/32413279/defer-scripts-and-execution-order-on-browsers), though this may be fixed, since [MDN says they will be](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-defer).
+Furthermore, it seems that there are potentially problems w/ [Firefox not executing fully in-order](https://stackoverflow.com/questions/32413279/defer-scripts-and-execution-order-on-browsers), though this may be fixed, since [MDN says they will be executed fully in-order](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-defer).

-    - Tried `async` issues for now to see whether this is viable:
+    - Tried resolving `async` issues for now to see whether this is viable:

         - Bundled two libs together (leaflet and leaflet-curve)